benpietras/pimironi-pirate-radio-trixie/README.md

 This is a community-maintained fork of [pimoroni/pirate-audio](https://github.com/pimoroni/pirate-audio), updated for compatibility with **Raspberry Pi OS Trixie (Debian 13)** and **kernel 6.x**.

-Assumes user 'pi'.
+Assumes user `pi`.
 Only tested on the pre 5/2025 lineout hat version.

 At the end:
-sudo loginctl enable-linger pi
+`sudo loginctl enable-linger pi`

 ## What changed from upstream